The Importance of High Product Rankings

 Your product listing titles should be keyword optimized, based on what customers are searching for in order to find products like yours.
 You can use a tool to search for relevant keywords for your titles, or you do the searches manually on Amazon.
 Just start typing the keyword in the search box on Amazon and see what autocomplete suggestions come up.
 Because most customers use these suggestions when searching, it is in your best interest to optimize your product listing titles to include these keywords as best as you can.
 You should also utilize back-end search terms in order to optimize your product listings.

 Product rankings can be tricky to figure out at first.
 But if you know the things to focus on that all help boost your rankings, you can help greatly increase your product’s chances of being ranked highly in searches.
-If you have questions regarding how to boost your product rankings, you can reach out to our knowledgeable Product Specialists at firstname.lastname@example.org.
+If you have questions regarding how to boost your product rankings or you would like a demo of our Amazon PPC Campaign Management Tools you can reach out to our knowledgeable Product Specialists at email@example.com.